Performing as a Pianist in London and the Southeast

 Most weddings and other events have a disco or function band in the evening.
 However, if you are looking for something a little bit different then why not try a jazz band?
 I can provide a trio or quartet consisting of piano, bass, and drums or piano, bass, drums, and sax.
 Furthermore, you can plug your Ipod, phone, or laptop into my system at the end of the evening to round everything off with dance music of your choice.

 Prices are from £270 for me as a solo pianist.
 Of course, the price is dependent on the distance to the venue and the length of the performance.
 In order to get a quote please either fill in the Quote Form, Email, or telephone 07391 472474.

 No Piano?
 No Problem

 There are very few venues with pianos in London and the South East, which means that pianists have to take their own instruments with them.
-Many years ago this used to be impossible, but with the introduction of digital pianos this has become a reality.
-Over the last thirty years they have greatly improved in quality and they are now superior to most pianos that you would find in any venue.
+Many years ago this was impossible, but with the introduction of digital pianos, this has become a reality.
+Over the last thirty years, they have greatly improved in quality and they are now superior to most pianos that you would find in any venue.
 All the music on this site was recorded on a digital piano and I’m sure that you would agree that the quality of the sound is outstanding.

 If you are looking for something more like a baby grand piano and less like a keyboard then see below.

 Some events seem to need something a little more visual than a keyboard on a stand.
 This is where my baby grand piano shell comes into it’s own.
 It only costs a further £80 on top of my normal fee.
 This is much cheaper than hiring a grand piano and it really does look the part.

 There are many pianists who can provide a piano shell, but I’m not sure how many can provide this service in central London.
 In order to provide a grand piano shell I really need to be able to park my car next to the venue and this is often impossible in many urban areas.
 Venues that have their own parking are no problem at all.